CSKA Moscow: Brief overview

+The club was created by decree of the Vsevobuch chief K. Mekhonoshin No. 160/R of 14 April 1923.
+It was prescribed to establish the "Vsevobuch experimental and exhibition military sports ground" (abbreviated as OPPV).
+Also, the mentioned decree transferred under direct administration of the Vsevobuch Central Directorate the ground and a ski station of the Ski sports enthusiasts society (OLLS).
+The ground and the ski station both were located at the Sokolniki Park in Moscow.
+As a means of soldiers' physical training, practice, organizational activities, sports programs, and methods of Vsevobuch, the military sports ground was created for practical research for various sports, gymnastics, active games, and in the matter of physical training of the Red Army, pre-conscription youth, and the military-aged population.

-The club was created as the "Experimentally demonstrative Military Sports field of Vsevobuch" (OPPV) in February 1923 by the Central Administration of Military Training for workers based on the pre-revolutionary "Society of Ski Sports Amateurs" (OLLS).
-The field was located at the Sokolniki Park in Moscow.
-On April 29, 1923, the football team of the club has played its first game in the Moscow city championship.
-In February 1928 the club was included to the newly established the Frunze Central House of Red Army (CDKA) as a department of physical culture and sports.
+On April 29, 1923, the OPPV teams officially appeared in competitions.
+That day, the OPPV football team, which was formed based on the OLLS football team, played its first game in the Moscow city championship.
+In February 1928, the club was included in the newly established Frunze Central House of Red Army (CDKA) as a department of physical culture and sports.
 In October 1953 all sports centers of CDKA and Air Force of the Moscow Military District were included in the Central Sports Club of Ministry of Defense (CSK MO), which in April 1960 it was renamed into its more common title - the Central Sports Club of the Armed Forces (CSKA), which the Moscow branch belonged as the flagship and most elite of all the clubs within the Soviet Armed Forces.

 The club is active in more than 40 sports, and produced 463 Olympic champions for the Soviet Union and Russia, 11,000 champions in local Soviet and Russian championships, and 2629 golden medalists in European and world championships.

+The first Olympian who represented CSKA at the Summer Olympics and was awarded the gold medal in 1952 is a disc thrower Nina Ponomaryova (Romashkova), while in winter sports, a speed skater Yevgeny Grishin was the first one who was awarded the gold medal at the 1956 Winter Olympics.
+Following the death of Ponomaryova in 2016, CSKA announced that it would commemorate its track and field sports school in her name.

 In 1973 the CSKA sports society was awarded the Order of Lenin.